YinLiLin/KAML/README.md

 | -0.0072 | 0.0056 | -0.0407 | -0.0093 | -0.0238 | ... | 0.3436 |

 ### Genotype file
 With the increasing number of SNPs through whole genome, the storage of genotype is a big problem.
 Obviously, it's not a good choice to read it into memory with a memory-limited PC directly.
-Here, `KAML` is integrated with a memory-efficient tool named ***bigmemory*** and could obtain the genotype information from disk instead, which can save much of memory to do more analysis.
+Here, `KAML` is integrated with a memory-efficient tool named ***bigmemory*** and could obtain the genotype information from disk instead, which can save much of memory to do more analysis.<br>

-> `mouse.map, mouse.geno.desc, mouse.geno.bin`
+By default, total three files should be provided: `*.map`, `*.geno.bin`, `*.geno.desc`.The `*.map` file contains SNP information, the first column is SNP id, the second column is its chromosome number, and the third column is its base-pair position; `*.geno.bin` is the numeric m(number of markers) by n(number of individuals) genotype file in *big.matrix* format, and `*.geno.desc` is the description file of `*.geno.bin`.
+Actually, users could manually make those files, but time-consuming and error prone, so `KAML` provides a function *`KAML.Data()`* for genotype format transformation.
+Currently, genotype file could be in three formats, either in the ***Hapmap*** format, ***PLINK binary ped*** format, or the m by n ***Numeric*** format.

 #### Hapmap